skedgo/tripgo-api/docs/bookings/overview.md

 The booking object in the segment may include:

 - a `quickBookingUrl`, indicating that the quick booking flow is available.
-- a `bookingUrl`, indicating that the regular booking flow is available.
+- a `bookingUrl`, indicating that the form-based booking flow is available.

 ---

 ## Booking a segment

-To book a segment, either use the [Regular Booking Flow](#regular-booking-flow) with the `bookingURL` either directly from the segment reference, or the [Quick Booking Flow](#quick-booking-flow) from the data returned after hitting `quickBookingUrl`.
+To book a segment, either use the [Form-based Booking Flow](#form-based-booking-flow) with the `bookingURL` either directly from the segment reference, or the [Quick Booking Flow](#quick-booking-flow) from the data returned after hitting `quickBookingUrl`.

-### Regular Booking Flow
+### Form-based Booking Flow

-If regular booking flow is available for a segment, the `bookingUrl` will return a [Booking Form](#booking-form-specs) object with instructions to start the booking flow.
+If form-based booking flow is available for a segment, the `bookingUrl` will return a [Booking Form](#booking-form-specs) object with instructions to start the booking flow.
-A regular booking flow will possible include the following steps:
+A form-based booking flow will possible include the following steps:

 1) return the available TSP products to allow the user choose one of them,
 2) check whether we have user credentials to do the booking, if it does, skip 3,